 All negotiations, plans, appointments and acts of the NAAA which directly affect the Naval Academy athletic program are subject to the review of the NAAA Board of Control and ultimately the approval of the Superintendent of the Naval Academy.

-The NAAA has its own administrative staff consisting of the Director of Athletics who has a direct reporting line to the Superintendent, Deputy Director of Athletics, a number of Associate and Assistant Directors of Athletics, a Director of Finance, a Director of Ticket Operations, a Director of Facilities, a Director of Sports Information, a Director of Compliance, and additional support staff as needed to assist in the duties of the organization.
+The NAAA has its own administrative staff consisting of the Director of Athletics who has a direct reporting line to the Superintendent, and a number of Associate and Assistant Directors of Athletics to assist in the operational duties of the organization.